Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Methodology

-Second, we use the constructed probe data to explore overlap neurons' features and their generalized impact on cross-lingual transfer so that we can utilize them to guide bridge language selection.
-We make two observations:
+Second, we use the constructed probe data from FLORES+ to explore overlapping neurons' features and their generalized impact on cross-lingual transfer so that we can utilize them to guide bridge language selection.
+We have two observations:

 $\bullet$ Similar languages share more neurons than distant ones.
-For example, Arabic-Hebrew within the same language family has more overlapping-neurons than Arabic-Swahili across families, presented in Figure \ref{fig:vis-overlap}, This suggests the potential of neural overlap to measure language distance.
+For example, Arabic-Hebrew within the same language family has more overlapping neurons than Arabic-Swahili across families, as presented in Figure \ref{fig:vis-overlap}.
+This suggests the potential of neural overlap to measure language distance.

-$\bullet$ Overlap neurons concentrate in middle-layers and final-layers and serve distinct roles of semantic understanding and language coding for next-token prediction.
-This is also evidenced by neurons deactivation in Figure \ref{fig8:mistddd}.
-Neurons in final layers are task-related and are responsible for cross-lingual generation.
-To examine whether middle-neurons handle semantic understanding, we employ a technique called \textit{logit lens} \cite{a60} to visualize the latent embeddings passing through neuron layers.
-We test in French-Swahili translation and select 60 word pairs that LLaMA 3 can translate accurately.
-After recording the model's latent embeddings at each layer for next-token prediction, we use classical multidimensional scaling (MDS) to embed them in a 2D space, presented in Figure \ref{fig:pathvisuall}.
+$\bullet$ Overlap neurons are predominantly concentrated in the middle and final layers, serving distinct roles of semantic understanding and language decoding for next-token prediction.
+This neural function is further evidenced by neurons deactivation shown in Figure \ref{fig8:mistddd}.
+Specifically, neurons in final layers are task-related and responsible for cross-lingual generation.
+To examine whether middle-layer neurons handle semantic understanding, we further employ a technique called \textit{logit lens} \cite{a60} to visualize the latent semantic embeddings across layers.
+We visualize French-Swahili translation using $60$ word pairs that LLaMA 3 translates accurately.
+We extract the model's latent embeddings at each layer for next-token prediction and project them into a 2D space using classical multidimensional scaling (MDS), presented in Figure \ref{fig:pathvisuall}.
 The embedding trajectory is marked in a rainbow-colored path (e.g., red = layers 1-4, violet = layers 25-32).
-We can observe French inputs and the correct English next tokens cluster in middle layers, suggesting LLMs rely on the knowledge in high-resource languages like English to perform cross-lingual reasoning.
-Neurons in middle-layers should be prioritized over final-layers when measuring language similarity.
+We can observe French inputs and their corresponding correct English next tokens cluster in middle layers, indicating that LLMs rely on the knowledge in high-resource languages like English to perform cross-lingual reasoning there.
+Neurons in middle layers should be prioritized over those in final layers when quantifying language similarity.